GregRos911/tidylink/README.md

 ## 🙋‍♂️ Purpose

 This project is not intended for installation at this time.
-It is shared publicly to demonstrate proficiency in full-stack development using modern tools, particularly in building low-code platforms and user-friendly dashboards.
+It is shared publicly to demonstrate proficiency in full-stack development using modern tools, particularly in building low-code platforms and user-friendly dashboards.This is still development mode at this time.
+If you need access to the direct project, please reach out and I will provide the credentials for access.

 ## 📄 License